evently-cloud/site/src/tutorial.md

 # Smart Thermostat Tutorial

 This tutorial will take you through the features Evently has to offer in the context of a smart thermostat.
 Before you start, please request an access token and select your favorite http client.
-The code herein will be using [cURL](https://curl.se), the ubiquitous command-line http client.
-For simplicity, you can use the [online cURL site](https://reqbin.com/curl) to work through this tutorial.
+The code herein uses [cURL](https://curl.se), the ubiquitous command-line http client.
+Please avoid using ReqBin, or other online curl client, as they have bugs and also collect your information.

 ### Validate access